World 1000 BCE

 The eclipse of the leading Middle Eastern states has allowed new nations to come to the fore, notably the Phoenicians and the Israelites.
 In their brief flowering as leading powers they make a big mark, playing a central part in the development of the alphabet and the rise of the first great monotheistic religion of world history.

 This period also sees the spread of iron-using technology, which will have a decisive impact by allowing agricultural productivity to greatly increase.
-Originating in the Middle East, in the course of time all regions of the Old World (Eastern Hemisphere) will be affected by this.
+Originating in the Middle East, in the course of time all regions of the Eastern Hemisphere will be affected by this.

 By this date, peoples right across the central Asian steppes have become fully nomadic in their lifestyle.
 This shift is linked to a change in their mode of warfare.
 Mounted archery has replaced fighting in chariots.
 The superior flexibility and mobility which horseback riding gives has ensured that the days of war chariots are numbered.
 Over the coming centuries mounted archers will displace chariots in the Middle East, and light mounted troops will become a feature of classical European and Chinese armies.